edmondthui/partyr/README.md

 # Background and Overview
 Due to the COVID-19 quarantine, all of our team members have been feeling a bit of cabin fever.
 Now more than ever people have to be especially organized when attending events...

-With Partyr you can organize parties, social gatherings, and events to meet new people with stress-free planning.
+With Partyr you can organize parties, social gatherings, and events to meet new people with just a swipe.
 Never have an unorganized party again!
 Let us do the planning and you do the partying.

 * Great-Parties: Allow users to join and host parties on our platform.
 * Intuitive-UI: Users can use our app without any education on our product and is similar to other preexisiting web applications.